 The THANLWIN River, passing through China, Myanmar, and Thailand, is the second longest river in South East Asia.
 The river provides a lot of resources for the region and is also a main natural resource for many other ethnic groups.
 Since the last decades, several projects of dams have been approved along the THANLWIN river, with no or poor concertation.
 In response, there is a strong opposition from the civil society.

-Green Lotus Foundation and HydroQuest Company were in Taunggyi to introduce a sustainable solution to produce energy for the Shan people without harming their natural environment and allowing jobs creation and local development.
+Green Lotus Foundation was in Taunggyi, capital of Shan State, on 28/06/2018, to introduce a sustainable solution to produce energy for the Shan people without harming their natural environment and allowing jobs creation and local development.
 They chose to present a technology innovation that belongs to renewable energy: the “hydrokinetic river turbines”, which is a “run-of-river” system, allowing the implementation of medium-scale solution, made of multiple devices farms.

 It is one of the most suitable energy option for the region around the THANLWIN River.
 Today, we are presenting a very 1st project, located on the Tar-Sang site (at the crossroads of Thanlwin River and National Highway 45), which is the 1st one where we made some pre-feasibility studies, including visits and hydrology measurements.